 Disengagement is generally a key predictor of disaffection.
 So you need to make sure that your users stay engaged with your website and mobile app .
 This is where behavioral analysis comes in.
 Start by setting activity criteria for your users and check if they meet them.
 If they don’t, start re-engagement efforts immediately.
 (Think about the AARRR structure to create your ideal user journey)

-To keep track of your active users, we suggest you use Metabase with your tool.
+To track your active users, we suggest using Metabase with your tool.

 7. The customer lifetime value (Customer Lifetime Value: VVC)